Benton County, home to the first wind farms in Indiana…

 Hours of Operation

-Tours run from April thru October by appointment only Monday thru Saturday
+Tours for 2021 run from mid-April thru October by appointment only Monday thru Friday.

 Schedule a Tour Today